ibm-cloud-docs/vmwaresolutions/services/fortinetvm_ordering.md

 {:note: .note}
 {:important: .important}

-# Ordering FortiGate Virtual Appliance on IBM Cloud
+# Ordering FortiGate Virtual Appliance
 {: #fortinetvm_ordering}

-You can order the FortiGate Virtual Appliance on {{site.data.keyword.cloud}} service when you order a new instance with the service included or by adding the service to your existing instance.
+You can order the FortiGate Virtual Appliance service when you order a new instance with the service included or by adding the service to your existing instance.

-## Ordering FortiGate Virtual Appliance on IBM Cloud for a new instance
+## Ordering FortiGate Virtual Appliance for a new instance
 {: #fortinetvm_ordering-new}

-You can order a new instance with FortiGate Virtual Appliance on {{site.data.keyword.cloud_notm}} by using one of the following methods:
+You can order a new instance with FortiGate Virtual Appliance by using one of the following methods:
-* From the {{site.data.keyword.vmwaresolutions_short}} console, when you order a new instance, select **FortiGate Virtual Appliance on IBM Cloud** in the **Services** section.
+* From the {{site.data.keyword.vmwaresolutions_short}} console, when you order a new instance, click **FortiGate Virtual Appliance** under the **Security and Compliance** category in the **Optional Services** section.
-* From the {{site.data.keyword.cloud_notm}} catalog, click the **VMware** icon on the left navigation pane, and then click the **FortiGate Virtual Appliance on IBM Cloud** card in the **VMware Services** section.
+* From the {{site.data.keyword.cloud_notm}} catalog, click the **VMware** icon on the left navigation pane, and then click **FortiGate Virtual Appliance** on the **Security and Compliance** card in the **Services** section.
 Specify the service settings and select **Add to New Instance**.

-## Ordering FortiGate Virtual Appliance on IBM Cloud for an existing instance
+## Ordering FortiGate Virtual Appliance for an existing instance
 {: #fortinetvm_ordering-existing}

-You can add the FortiGate Virtual Appliance on {{site.data.keyword.cloud_notm}} service into an existing instance by using one the following methods:
+You can add the FortiGate Virtual Appliance service into an existing instance by using one the following methods:
 * From the {{site.data.keyword.vmwaresolutions_short}} console, view the instance that you want to add the service for, click **Services** on the left navigation pane, and click **Add**.
-* From the {{site.data.keyword.cloud_notm}} catalog, click the **VMware** icon on the left navigation pane, and then click the **FortiGate Virtual Appliance on IBM Cloud** card in the **VMware Services** section.
+* From the {{site.data.keyword.cloud_notm}} catalog, click the **VMware** icon on the left navigation pane, and then click **FortiGate Virtual Appliance** on the **Security and Compliance** card in the **Services** section.
 Specify the service settings and select **Add to Existing Instance**.

-## Ordering FortiGate Virtual Appliance on IBM Cloud for private instances
+## Ordering FortiGate Virtual Appliance for private instances
 {: #fortinetvm_ordering-private}

-When you order FortiGate Virtual Appliance on {{site.data.keyword.cloud_notm}} for instances that are not configured with public interfaces, you must provide a proxy server to complete the installation.
-The HTTP proxy server must be configured and available via Virtual Routing and Forwarding (VRF) before the Fortigate Virtual Appliance on {{site.data.keyword.cloud_notm}} installation can start.
+When you order FortiGate Virtual Appliance for instances that are not configured with public interfaces, you must provide a proxy server to complete the installation.
+The HTTP proxy server must be configured and available via Virtual Routing and Forwarding (VRF) before the Fortigate Virtual Appliance installation can start.

-To ensure continued operation, FortiGate Virtual Appliance on {{site.data.keyword.cloud_notm}} must have persistent access to the Fortigate license server via the internet.
+To ensure continued operation, FortiGate Virtual Appliance must have persistent access to the Fortigate license server via the internet.

-## FortiGate Virtual Appliance on IBM Cloud service configuration
+## FortiGate Virtual Appliance service configuration
 {: #fortinetvm_ordering-config}

 When you order the service, provide the following settings.